Dataset values in custom input fields for your Outlook emails

 In this article

-In Shared Email Templates for Microsoft Outlook, you can create custom input fields connected to datasets by using the WhatToEnter (WTE) macro.
+In Shared Email Templates for Microsoft Outlook, you can create custom input fields linked to datasets using the WhatToEnter (WTE) macro.

 How to add a field for selecting values from a dataset #